 While you can expect these dogs to be pricey, many owners will argue that they are well worth the steeper price when compared to many other similarly-sized options.

-The Rhodesian Labrador’s average price will range from 750 dollars all the way up to 1000 dollars, depending on a few different factors.
+The Rhodesian Labrador’s average price will range from $750 all the way up to $1000, depending on a few different factors.

 Things like the coat, the dog’s pedigree, the size, and so much more can go into determining how much you can expect to pay for one of these puppies.

 If you have decided that the price range works for you and that you do indeed want one of these dogs, you will have to go ahead and find a suitable breeder.

 If you want to avoid running into puppy mills and other breeders who use inhumane practices, you will have to follow some basic guidelines.